MobilityFirst/GNS/documentation/docs/Access-Control.md

 ### Important note ###
 1. Having no ACL at all is different from having an empty ACL.
 If a field has empty ACL, it is considered private and other GUIDs will not be allowed to access it.
 However, if no ACL is present, the default behavior is to check the parent field's ACL and then finally default to the `ALL` field's ACL.

+### ACL Behavior in Groups ###
+_//Add a hyperlink to groups page_
+Members of a group will automatically inherit ACLs from the group GUID.
+Therefore, if a field has an ACL with explicit read access to a group GUID `G`, all GUIDs in `G`'s group will also have read access.
+This is helpful if you would like to grant access to multiple GUIDs in a similar way.
+For example, you can create a calendar group and put all your calendar applications (represented by their GUIDs) in this group.
+Granting write access to the `appointments` field in your GUID record to the group GUID will also allow all GUIDs under it to also access and update your appointments.
+(More detailed illustration/example)

 ### ACL Exceptions ###
 What happens when access is denied?